jordanlim1/jordanlim1/README.md

 **🎉 About Me:**

-🎥 Loves hiking, basketball, cars, and photography!\
+🎥 Loves hiking, basketball, cars, and photography\
 🖼️ Love to help fellow developers